-Although these walks attempt to highlight ‘Potential Points of Difficulty’ as with any purchased walking guidebook it is the responsibility of the individual to judge and ascertain the safety and suitability of any walk attempted.
+RISK ASSESSMENT: Although these walks attempt to highlight ‘Potential Points of Difficulty’ as with any outdoor activity it is the responsibility of the individual to judge and ascertain the safety and suitability of any walk attempted.

-Click ‘Filter Walks’ (below) to access a variety of ways to ‘filter’ the walks available.
-This option is also available on all ‘Car Park Starts’ pages:
+Filter walks (below): Click on the green triangle after ‘Filter Walks:’ to access a variety of ways to ‘filter’ the available walks.
+This filter option is also available on all ‘Car Park Starts’ pages.

 Tabs (below): Click on a car park tab (blue) to view car park location or the colour tabs (red = strenuous, amber = moderate, green = easy) for full walk details.
 Tabs are grouped together by their 10km Ordnance Survey square.